 This Guide Memo sets out policies and procedures for transferring already incurred costs from one expenditure account (Project-Task-Award) to another.
 Cost transfers may also be called transfers of expense.

-This policy applies to all Stanford employees responsible for accounting transactions.
+This policy applies to all Stanford employees responsible for financial analysis and management of expense transactions.

 A cost transfer is an after-the-fact reallocation of the cost associated with a transaction from one Project-Task-Award (PTA) to another.
 Although costs should always be charged to the correct PTA, cost transfers are sometimes necessary.
 To be allowable, cost transfers must be timely, be fully documented, conform to University and sponsor allowability standards (that is, allowable under the terms of the sponsored agreement), and have appropriate authorizing signatures.
 See Guide Memo 3.2.1: Authorizing Expenditures.